-- The registered address and, if different, the address of the place of business.
+- The registered address and, if different, the place of business address.

 - Should you choose to include the names of directors, all directors must be named.

 Branded workwear is becoming increasingly popular, and it’s no surprise why.
-Personalised uniform has several benefits, including boosting business and brand awareness.
+A personalised uniform has several benefits, including boosting business and brand awareness.

 With employees displaying the company logo at all times while on the job, they’re advertising the business.
 With the logo, company name and contact number on their shirt or jacket, anyone who sees them also sees your business.
-When customers walk into your store or office or when your employees arrive at a job, they’re instantly recognisable as a member of the company.
+So when customers walk into your store or office, or your employees arrive at a job, they’re instantly recognisable as a company member.

-Not only that, but having a uniform brings people together.
-By creating a sense of belonging within a group, your employees will feel more like a team and be better connected.
+Not only that but having a uniform brings people together.
+Creating a sense of belonging within a group will make your employees feel more like a team and be better connected.

 “When you are punctual, your professional image appears polished and organised, rather than hurried and haphazard.”
 (Source: Corporate Class Inc)

 Providing clients and customers with an estimated arrival time shows that you’re professional and honest.
-People are less likely to mind waiting if they have an idea of how long you’re going to be.
+People are less likely to mind waiting if they know how long you will be.

 After you’ve given the customer an estimate, it’s time to provide them with a more accurate quote.
 Your quote is the fixed price the customer will pay for the work agreed upon.
 This should include labour costs, materials, waste removal, etc.

 Most people check out reviews before going forward with a purchase or hiring someone.
 And many people trust reviews just as much as personal recommendations.
-So if you aren’t asking for reviews and showcasing them across your digital platforms, you’re missing a trick.
+So, you’re missing a trick if you aren’t asking for reviews and showcasing them across your digital platforms.

 “90% of people first check out online reviews before making a purchase” (Source: Planet Marketing)

 Customers can see examples of your previous work through online reviews and portfolios and hear about other customers’ experiences with you and your business.
-With plenty of good reviews, you’re likely to get more business than you would without them.
+You’re likely to get more business with plenty of good reviews than you would without them.
 Even bad reviews aren’t always a bad thing.
 Respond professionally, explaining the situation.
 By responding and recommending a resolution, people will have confidence in you and your business.